databrickslabs/ucx/docs/content/docs/installation/resources.md

 ![debug](/images/debug-logs.png)

-The [workflow](#workflows) runs store debug logs in the `logs` folder of the installation folder.
+The [workflow](docs/reference/workflows.md) runs store debug logs in the `logs` folder of the installation folder.
 The logs are flushed every minute in a separate file.
-Debug logs for [the command-line interface](#authenticate-databricks-cli) are shown by adding the `--debug` flag:
+Debug logs for [the command-line interface](docs/installation/databricks_cli.md) are shown by adding the `--debug` flag:

 ```bash
 databricks --debug labs ucx <command>
 ```

-## Installation configuration
+## Installation configuration persistence

-In the installation folder, the UCX configuration is kept.
+The UCX configuration is stored in the installation folder.